STAY in our Historic District

 Established in 1869, and located north of Downtown Jacksonville, Springfield is the oldest neighborhood in Jacksonville.
 Once home to the city’s wealthiest residents and famous silent firm stars (Jacksonville used to be the winter film capital of the world!), our historic neighborhood is now filled with restored mansions (and bungalows), hip restaurants, locally owned shops, murals, some of the city's oldest parks, craft breweries and tons of southern charm with majestic oaks providing protective shade and a beautiful visual along its residential streets.
 Popular festivals like PorchFest and the Springfield Tour of Homes attract thousands of visitors each year.

 There are plenty of options for travellers to stay in Historic Springfield during their visit to Northeast Florida.
 Consider Jax Brickhouse, which opened in 2016, the building holds five apartments with three available for vacation rentals in a beautifully renovated historic property.
+Silver Street Management is another great choice with multiple affordable rentals throughout the neighborhood for both small and larger groups.

 SHOP with our Local Businesses